veertuinc/anka-docs/_partials/anka-build-cloud/oci-registries.md

 To push a VM template, you can use the `anka registry push {vm} -t {tag}` command.

-Let's say I pushed a VM template with the name `26.4.1-arm64` and the tag `latest`.
+Let's say I pushed a VM template with the name `26.4.1-arm64` and the tag `v1`.
 This will create:

 ```bash
 ❯ ./zli-darwin-arm64 --url http://127.0.0.1:15455 repo list